 Sustainable Development (GEOG:30019) is my third-year subject at the University of Melbourne.
 I’ve been delivering and coordinating this subject for three years, and really love the ideas and arguments that it provokes.
-The student feedback has been really positive, (SES Feedback 2015) though with large subjects it is always difficult to please everyone.
-Taking on feedback, for the 2016 term, I’ve decided to reallocate some of the marks in order to reward the work that goes into tutorial presentations, provide a more structured tutorial format, and provide more examples and clarity for the essay outline assessment.
+The student feedback has been really positive.
+Here are some of the comments for recent years: 2015, 2017, and 2018, though with large subjects it is always difficult to please everyone.
+Taking on feedback, from 2016, I’ve decided to reallocate some of the marks in order to reward the work that goes into tutorial presentations, provide a more structured tutorial format, and provide more examples and clarity for the essay outline assessment.
 I’ve also added a short essay to the subject, so that students can have a little more feedback on their submissions before the final exam.
 My sincere thanks to those who offered helpful suggestions.

 Everyone knows what ‘Sustainable Development’ is, but if you stop to think, it may become less clear.
 Sustainable development has become a chameleon, suiting different needs and fulfilling different roles for different people with different interests.
 In this subject, we will explore this appealing-yet-slippery idea with the aim of deciding whether it is a suitable concept with which to explore the cultural, environmental, and economic challenges facing society.
 Is sustainable development a useful idea, or do we need to move on?
 Given the looming importance of the Sustainable Development Goals (SDGs) there is no better time to critically engage with this idea.